akhilnk97/RoadSide-AI/README.md

 * **[🚀 Try the Live App](https://roadside-ai-256wcewdwkt2hbcyucgqtp.streamlit.app/)**

 ---
+The Agents
+1. Agent 1 (The Mechanic): Uses Gemini 2.0 Flash (Vision) to analyze photos of the engine and suggest repairs.
+It has a specific persona ("Mac") to keep the user calm.

+2. Agent 2 (The Safety Supervisor): A dedicated guardrail agent that reviews every piece of advice for risks (fire, heat, traffic) before the user sees it.

+✨ Key Features
+👁️ Vision-Powered: Snap a photo of the engine to identify specific parts (Spark plugs, Battery terminals).

+🔗 Sequential Logic: The AI asks for feedback ("Did that fix it?") before moving to the next step.

+🛡️ Safety First: Real-time risk assessment prevents dangerous advice.

+🧠 Context Awareness: Remembers the vehicle type (Scooter/Car) throughout the session.

+💻 Tech Stack
+Language: Python 3.10+

 ## 🛠️ Architecture (The "Brain")
 This project uses a **Dual-Agent System** to ensure accuracy and safety.